rajesh-chintala/DSD_Experiments/Traffic_light_controller_4way/README.md

 # **PART 3: TESTBENCH (VERIFICATION)**

 ---

 ## **3.1 Purpose of the Testbench**

-The purpose of this testbench is to verify the correct operation of the four-way traffic light controller by simulating:
+The purpose of this testbench is to verify the functional correctness of the four-way traffic light controller by simulating:

 * Normal traffic light sequencing
 * Blink mode operation during non-traffic hours
 * Proper response to reset
-* Continuous FSM operation over long durations
+* FSM progression across multiple traffic states

-The testbench is designed to observe **one or more complete traffic cycles**, ensuring correctness of timing and sequencing.
+The testbench focuses on **functional verification of the FSM and control logic**, not real-time traffic accuracy.

 ---